gluster/gluster-one/resources/kickstart/README.md

-Example kickstart files to stand up nodes prepared for the Gluster Colonizer
+Example kickstart files to stand up nodes prepared for the Gluster ONE